 I’ve prepared some files so we can hit the ground running, and you’ll need a place to put them.
 So…

 - Create a project folder somewhere on your hard drive.
 Something like

-- Download this .json file and this .docx file into your project folder.7 Customarily, this is done by right clicking on the link and choosing Save Link As or similar.
+- Download this .json file and this .docx file into your project folder.
+(The TPS Report cover sheet was adapted from this fan creation.)
+Customarily, this is done by right clicking on the link and choosing Save Link As or similar.
 For mice without a right button, one can often replicate a right click by holding down the control key while clicking.
 Where the files are saved will depend on your browser’s settings.
 So you may have to move them to your project folder after saving them.

 .json file contains a cryptographic key (like a password) that tells Google that you are who you say you are, in this case, someone with authorization to access a given Google Sheet.
 The

 .docx file is a template for a TPS report coversheet, complete with variables ready and waiting for the all important find and replace of document automation.

 For the moment, you are using my key and template.
 This will allow you (and everyone else reading this) to access my sample Google Sheet via the API.
 This is for convenience.
 However, for homework, I will be asking you to get and make your own.
 Normally, sharing your key with the whole world would defeat the purpose of having a key, but I wanted you to be able to hit the ground running, and as long as this post doesn’t hit the front page of Reddit, we shouldn’t run into problems.
 (Google limits the number of times the key can be used per 100 seconds.
 So if a lot of people follow along with this project, it could break, but there would have to be a lot of people, and I mean a lot of people, using it at the same time.)